thght/custom-types/README.md

 // check which fields are locked, returns an array with field names console.log( person.LOCKED );

+// you can use your custom logger instead of the default Person.setLogMethod( (err) => console.log('BOO!', err) );
+// or disable logging
+Person.setLogMethod();

+// you can add your own event handlers const onSet= ( key, value ) => console.log( 'person.'+ key+ ' was set to:', value );
+person.ON( 'set', onSet );

+person.name= 'Lyn'
+// person.name was set to: Lyn

+// remove the handler
+person.OFF( 'set', onSet );

+// remove all 'set' handlers at once person.OFF( 'set' );

+// other handlers
+const onUnknownKey= ( key ) => console.log( 'person.'+ key+ ' is not part of this model!' );
+person.ON( 'unknown-key', onUnknownKey );

+// trigger the event
+person.SET({
+	test	: 'fail'
+});

+// if we would assign like this: person.test= 'fail', we cannot catch the error
+// because 'test' is a non-existing property for person and therefore has no setter

+// all available events are: 'unknown-key', 'type-error', 'locked' and 'set'

 // get a copy of the model if needed const personModel = Person.getModel();